TristanCacqueray/tristancacqueray.github.io/content/zettle/music/reaper.md

 ## Mono kick drum (remove low from side)

-TODO: figure out how to make this work

 - Encoder
 - Eq (disconnect in1 out1), low shelf -6db at 160Hz
 - Decoder